 There are many hotels further into the heart of town.
 Just expect more traffic congestion if you stay downtown.

 Hampton Inn & Suites Carlsbad is on the edge of town.
-By staying there, we avoidedthe heavier traffic.
-This allowed us to get a quick start and spend more time at the caves.
+By staying there, we avoided the heavier traffic.
+It allowed us to get a quick start and spend more time at the caves.

-Hampton Inn & Suites Carlsbad is just off U.S. Highway 62/180 which takes you directly to two national parks: Carlsbad Caverns and Guadalupe Mountains.
-Because of this, it is known as the National Parks Highway.
+Hampton Inn & Suites Carlsbad is just off U.S. Highway 62/180, which takes you directly to two national parks: Carlsbad Caverns and Guadalupe Mountains.
+Accordingly, it is called the National Parks Highway.

 The drive from the hotel to Carlsbad Caverns is only about 25 minutes.
 Traffic is minimal.
 It is an easy, relaxing drive.

 Carlsbad has quite a few restaurants.
-Here are our choices for best places to eat.
+Here are our choices for the best places to eat.

-PJ and B’s Rio Cafe – This place is not big.
-It is not easy to find.
-But, it is worth your effort to track down this wonderful brunch cafe.
+Although small and challenging to find, PJ and B’s Rio Cafe is an excellent brunch cafe.
 They have more specialty burritos than letters in the alphabet.
 Their menu has many other tasty breakfast and lunch options.
-The staff is very friendly, even with tourists who cannot make up their minds.
+The staff is amiable, even with tourists who cannot decide.

-Pecos River Cafe is a small cafe that offers a hearty breakfast and a savory lunch.
+The Pecos River Cafe is a small eatery that offers a hearty breakfast and a savory lunch.
 They have good food and quick service.
-Lunch items include burritos, burgers and sandwiches.
+Lunch items include burritos, burgers, and sandwiches.

-The Trinity Hotel & Restaurant – Looking for more of a fine dining experience?
-Trinity repeatedly came up when we asked around about best restaurants in the area.
+Are you looking for a fine dining experience?
+The Trinity Hotel & Restaurant repeatedly came up when we asked about the area’s best restaurants.
 They have great steaks and a wide selection of wines.

-Yellow Brix Restaurant offers everything from tacos to pasta to meatloaf.
-It is a cozy bistro style venue with many tasty lunch and dinner options.
-This is another place that locals repeatedly recommended.
+The Yellow Brix Restaurant offers everything from tacos to pasta to meatloaf.
+Locals recommend the cozy bistro-style venue for families who want various tasty lunch and dinner options.

-Danny’s Place – Craving barbecue?
+Are you craving barbecue?
 Danny’s Place is a casual and friendly barbecue pit house.
-This place is popular.
-It tends to get crowded.
-The food is good and the staff works hard to maintain quality service.
+Although the popular eatery regularly gets crowded, the staff works hard to maintain quality service, and the food is delicious.

 Locals asked if we were making the loop.
 Yes, we are!

-There are three national parks in close proximity.
-You can complete the circle too.
-You will be glad you did.
+There are two other national parks nearby.
+We are so glad that we completed the circle.
 Each park is unique and offers something very different.

 Guadalupe Mountains National Park, located in Salt Flat, Texas, is about 45 minutes from Carlsbad Caverns.
 There are beautiful mountains with many great hikes.

 White Sands National Park, located in Alamogordo, New Mexico, is about 4 hours from Carlsbad Caverns.
-It is a massive field of rolling sand dunes where you can play, hike and go sand sledding.
+It is a massive field of rolling dunes where you can play, hike, and go sand sledding.